 There are many exercises you can do with a workout bench, it’s impossible to cover them all here.

-For a more comprehensive list check our top weight bench exercises guide for workout you can do at home.
+For a more comprehensive list of bench workouts that you can do at home, check our top weight bench exercises guide.

 But here are some of the basic ones, split by muscle groups.